Big Four Bridge

 The Big Four Bridge began in 1895 as a railway bridge connecting Louisville and Indianapolis.
 Now, at 2,525 feet long, the bridge enables pedestrians and cyclists to cross the Ohio River in a safe, scenic way.

-One of Louisville’s largest parks at 85 acres, Waterfront Park houses the Brown-Forman Amphitheater, Adventure Playground, Big Four Station and a linear swimming fountain.
+One of Louisville’s largest parks at 85 acres, Waterfront Park houses the Brown-Forman Amphitheater, Adventure Playground, and the Big Four Station.

 Louisville Theater District

 From burlesque to vaudeville, Louisville was once home to a thriving theater district that is now ready for you to explore.
 The iconic Palace Theatre opened in 1928 and boasts an ornate Spanish Baroque interior.
 Make sure you pedal down the street to the historic Brown Theatre, with state-of-the-art technology and beautiful performance space.
 You’ll be riding with ease for hours on our easy to pedal Electric Bikes.